Mayankg-13/cognizant-java-fse/README.md

-# Cognizant Java FSE Training Portfolio
+# Cognizant Java FSE React

 This repository contains the training exercises completed as part of the Cognizant Java FSE React Deepskill Program, organized week-wise.